tvanderbruggen/SciCpp/doc/source/index.rst

 This example load and exploits some real world data.
 Data are `wave parameters (height, period, ...) measured by a buoy <https://www.qld.gov.au/environment/coasts-waterways/beach/monitoring>`_.

-It presents how SciCpp can be used to load data fron a CSV file, to clean up the data, and to extract information.
+It presents how SciCpp can be used to load data from a CSV file, to clean up the data, and to extract information.
 ::
     #include <cstdio>
     #include <scicpp/core.hpp>